pachyderm/pachyderm/doc/docs/master/enterprise/auth/oidc/configure-keycloak.md

     You need to replace the following placeholders with relevant values:

+    - `issuer` — the URL to the location of your Keycloak realm.
     - `ip` — the IP of the Kubernetes host.
-If you are using minikube, you can get the IP address by running `minikube ip`.
+If you are using Minikube, you can get the IP address by running `minikube ip`.

     - `realm-name` — the name of the Keycloak realm that you have created for Pachyderm.